-SECTION 2.
-This act becomes effective January 1, 2008, and applies to all new construction for which permits are issued on or after that date.
+SECTION 3.
+Sections 2 and 3 of this act are effective when this act becomes law.
+Section 1 of this act becomes effective 1 January 2008 and applies to all new construction for which permits are issued on or after that date.